khder8/python-projects/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) <!-- Replace with your license type -->

-This repository contains a collection of five fun and interactive Python projects.
+This repository contains a collection of six fun and interactive Python projects.
 These projects are great for beginners to practice and improve their Python programming skills.

 ## Projects Included